haijianhuo/TopStore/Pods/KRPullLoader/README.md

 I'm seeking bug reports and feature requests.

 ## Release Note
+- 1.1.3 : Compatible with Swift 4.1.
-- 1.0.1 : The bug by which the location of loading view isn't renewed is corrected.
+- 1.1.2 : Fixed bug of jerky scrolling.
+Improved performance.
-- 1.0.0 : First release.
+- 1.1.1 : Fixed bug when calling completion handler immediately.
+- 1.1.0 : Supported from iOS 8.0 and Swift 4.

 ## License
 KRPullLoader is available under the MIT license.
 See the LICENSE file for more info.